Opportunity

 Protection the property is aligned with Winchendon’s 2020 Community Master Plan and its 2015 Open Space and Recreation Plan based on it’s large acreage, biodiversity, ecological value, and the role it plays in connecting thousands of acres of undeveloped, unfragmented land.
 Portions of the property also lie in the target area for land acquisition and conservation specified by the Winchendon Open Space and Recreation Plan.
 Protection of the land in Ashburnham is also supported by the 2023 Ashburnham Open Space and Recreation Plan.

 The Towns of Winchendon and Ashburnham have partnered with land trusts over the past decades to protect land near the Winchendon Forest LLC property.
-Assigning the ROFR to Mass Audubon would provide an opportunity to buffer those past investments and ensure that as the populations of Winchendon and Ashubrnham grows, residents will continue to have meaningful access to protected open space.
+Assigning the ROFR to Mass Audubon provides an opportunity to buffer those past investments and ensure that as the populations of Winchendon and Ashubrnham grows, residents will continue to have meaningful access to protected open space.